kamileren/MNISTOptim/README.md

 ## Testing the Final Model (NNP.pth) (NEW MODEL)

 Utilizing our optimal model, which was trained with SGD complemented by batch normalization and dropout, we achieved a remarkable accuracy of **99.18%**.
 This stands in stark contrast to the average accuracy attained using Adam, which was 97%.
 Thus, there's a substantial improvement of 2% in accuracy.
-Even more impressively, when juxtaposed with the average performance of SGD at 93%, we observe a significant leap of 6%.
+Even more impressively, when compared with the average performance of SGD at 93%, we observe a significant leap of 6%.